coilhq/mucoa/SOLUTION_DESIGN.md

 Central-Ledger hosts a wide range of tables in which to store Participant, Account and Transfer related data.

 #### 9.2.1 Data Relationships
-The following diagrams are used to illustration the relationships between data in Central-Ledger.
+The diagrams below show the relationships between data in Central-Ledger.

 ##### Central-Ledger Schema with Relationships
 ![Data-Central-Ledger](solution_design/central-ledger-schema.png)